NOUR479/event-reservation-api/README.md

 # Event Reservation

-Application Symfony de reservation d'evenements avec authentification JWT, espace utilisateur, espace administrateur et gestion des reservations.
+Symfony application for event booking with JWT authentication, user space, admin space, and reservation management.

-## Apercu
+## Overview

-Ce projet permet de :
+This project allows users to:

-- creer un compte utilisateur ou administrateur
+- create a user or admin account
-- se connecter avec email et mot de passe
+- log in with email and password
-- afficher un dashboard adapte au role
+- access a dashboard based on their role
-- consulter les evenements disponibles
+- browse available events
-- reserver un evenement
+- reserve an event
-- consulter et supprimer ses propres reservations
+- view and delete their own reservations
-- administrer les evenements
+- manage events as an administrator
-- consulter les reservations cote admin
+- review reservations from the admin side

-Le projet utilise Symfony 7.4, Doctrine ORM, MySQL, Twig, Asset Mapper, Lexik JWT Authentication et Mailpit pour les emails en local.
+The project uses Symfony 7.4, Doctrine ORM, MySQL, Twig, Asset Mapper, Lexik JWT Authentication, and Mailpit for local email testing.

-## Fonctionnalites
+## Features

-### Cote utilisateur
+### User side

-- inscription avec choix de role depuis l'accueil
+- registration with role selection from the home page
-- connexion JWT
+- JWT login
-- affichage d'un dashboard utilisateur
+- dedicated user dashboard
-- consultation des evenements sous forme de cartes
+- event cards display
-- bouton `Reserver` sur chaque evenement
+- `Reserve` button on each event
-- consultation de ses reservations
+- personal reservations list
-- suppression d'une reservation personnelle
+- reservation deletion

-### Cote administrateur
+### Admin side

-- inscription admin
+- admin registration
-- dashboard admin
+- admin dashboard
-- ajout d'un evenement
+- create an event
-- modification d'un evenement
+- update an event
-- suppression d'un evenement
+- delete an event
-- consultation de toutes les reservations
+- view all reservations

-### Technique
+### Technical features

-- API REST protegee par JWT
+- JWT-protected REST API
-- roles `ROLE_USER` et `ROLE_ADMIN`
+- `ROLE_USER` and `ROLE_ADMIN`
-- templates Twig pour l'interface
+- Twig-based interface
-- Docker Compose pour PHP, Nginx, MySQL et Mailpit
+- Docker Compose setup for PHP, Nginx, MySQL, and Mailpit
-- bundle WebAuthn installe pour une future evolution passkeys
+- WebAuthn bundle already installed for future passkey support

-## Stack technique
+## Tech Stack

 - PHP 8.2+
 - Symfony 7.4